Twig6943/r34-favorites-downloader/README.md

 - Firefox Browser

 ### Extra features of this fork
-- Uses Cloudflare to accsess the site
+- Can download multiple pages at once (is done)
-- Can download multiple pages at once
+- Uses Cloudflare to accsess the site (work-in-progress)
-- Allows extensions (Only have ublock origin enabled tho otherwise it might break)
+- Allows extensions (work-in-progress)

 I literally tweaked some stuff to get it working again and added some features using ChatGPT.
 Please don't credit me for this in any way.
 I just used ChatGPT like a bitch to get it working.
 I was going to contact the original developer but his socials seem dead.
 Most of the code in this repo is written by @owosu .
 This repo will be taken down if I manage to contact @owosu somehow.